Ultimate Bowling Green Real Estate Investing Guide for 2026

 Unemployment Rate

-When researching a market for real estate investment, search for low unemployment rates.
-The unemployment rate in a prospective investment city should be less than the nation’s average.
-A positively friendly investment city will have an unemployment rate lower than the state’s average.
-If they want to buy your rehabbed houses, your potential clients are required to be employed, and their clients too.
+When checking a region for investment, look for low unemployment rates.
+An unemployment rate that is less than the country's average is good.
+If it's also less than the state average, that's even more desirable.
+If they want to buy your renovated houses, your prospective clients are required to work, and their customers too.

 Income Rates